imdharanee/Go-Implementation-of-Blockchain-/README.md

 Terminal ->Open the Project Folder -> Type (go mod init) -> go.mod will be created-> Create a  main.go file (main indicating a standalone Program)

+When importing "github.com/gorilla/mux" in your main.go, Type "go mod tidy" in your Terminal.
+A new go.sum (config. file) will be created.

 To Run: go run main.go